-ADD 235 4 C/60 CH

-Addiction Field Practicum/Methods Seminar II

-This is the second clinical course required for the addiction counseling program.
-Students will have the opportunity to work in community clinical settings that serve clients with addiction problems.
-They will gain first-hand experience and develop clinical competency in group facilitation, case-management, and system approaches to addiction treatment in a community setting.
+ADD 235 4 C/60 CH Addiction Field Practicum/Methods Seminar II gain first-hand experience and develop clinical competency in group facilitation, case-management, and system approaches to addiction treatment in a community setting.
 The course will consist of seminar and clinical experiences.
 Students will have supervision on-site, and then de-brief their experiences in class, sharing both their learning and their challenges.
 Students will also prepare for state certification and employment.